abc1234abcd/rabbit/README.md

    Aim: I use RSI as an indicator to generate buy and sell signal on xrp/usd market at live time.
 So far, it generates positive profit before transaction fee so I really didnot run it.
    It connected to the telegram botfather too, so I will be getting live notification about the bot loggings through telegram messages.

+5. kraken_market_info.py persisted kraken exchange data over different markets in MongoDB database.
+It should be serialized into the db but not indeed in this script.